17 Questions To Ask A Photographer

 *See my privacy page to learn how I don’t share your information

-Hiring the right photographer for you is difficult because you’re placing your trust in a stranger.
-You want your images to be excellent and have a great experience at the same time.
-You want a photographer who understands your fears, will keep an eye out for that cowlick that won’t behave, and will let you relax and have such a good time that taking pictures is a blast!
-It’s also essential that the deliverables and process to get your photos are what you want and more.
+At the same time, you want a photographer who understands your fears, keeps an eye out for that cowlick that won’t behave, and lets you relax and have a blast at your photoshoot.
+It’s also essential that the deliverables and process to get your photos are what you want and even more.

 So.
 Much.
 Pressure.

 Well, hopefully, I can help you narrow down the field.
-Below are a series of questions that I would ask every potential photographer I want to hire to make sure they’re the best one for me.
+Below are a series of questions I would ask every potential photographer I want to hire to make sure they’re the best for me.

-Questions to Ask A Photographer Before Hiring Them
+Questions to Ask a Photographer Before Hiring Them

 1. Do they specialize in your desired niche?